jappavoo/USBBlueToothKeyBoardBridge/README.md

 BLE and USB.
 Code was very hard to find for host usb communications.
 See comments in code for where I finally found some working examples.

+WARNING: POWERBOOST 500 cannot deal with input voltage on it's 5 volt output so we cannot have a usb connection to a computer and the powerboost at the same time! only use usb connections after disconnection powerboost from the usb VBUS.
+(see notes in Adafruit doc regarding output)

+Charging: To fully charge battery you will need to turn off keyboad as powerboost charge rate may not be enough to both power device and charge battery.

-SEE git@github.com:jappavoo/javortex.git for my QMK configuration for the keyboard
+Keyboard configuration: SEE git@github.com:jappavoo/javortex.git for my QMK configuration for the keyboard

 TODOS:
 SW: